How to Send Emails in WooCommerce using WP Mail Plugin

 What other plugins can you use to customize and send emails in WooCommerce?

-Post SMTP can be used as an alternative to WP Mail SMTP, while YayMail Email Customizer is one of the many plugins that can help with email customization.
-WooLentor customizer plugin also allows designing your own email template.
+YayMail Email Customizer is one of the many plugins that can help with email customization, while WooLentor customizer plugin allows designing your own email template.
+But if you’re looking to explore other tools, here are a few more plugin options to consider.

 YayMail – WooCommerce Email Customizer